-The general economic climate continues to be difficult with the historically low interest rates and the onset of the Covid-19 pandemic adversely impacting investment values in the early part of the year.
+The general economic climate continues to be difficult with increased inflation pressures and post pandemic impacts both affecting investment values.
 Local government funding, particularly in the area of housing benefits, is under continued pressure.
 Some of the residents have been adversely affected by these changes.
 Residents' care needs continue to be provided by the external services of the NHS.
-Residents continue to have access to the facilities in the Office block for meetings and other activities
+Residents ceased to have access to the facilities in the Office block for meetings following the leasing of the building to generate income, however, Trustees would explore alternative arrangements should residents make any requests.